-Stephanie Lai has over 20 years of experience as a Chartered Accountant and is a former M&A partner of Deloitte (to 2019) and KPMG (to 2009).
+Stephanie Lai has over 20 years experience as a Chartered Accountant and is a former M&A partner of Deloitte and KPMG.

 Stephanie has significant experience providing due diligence and advisory services, including forecast reviews to listed entities, sovereign wealth funds, wealth managers and private equity.
 Stephanie has advised on numerous transactions (acquisitions /divestments, debt/equity raisings and IPOs), across a range of industries (infrastructure, property, banking, insurance, wealth management, retail and transport) and markets (Australia, UK, Europe, Asia and the US).